 - 2.7 Application to Graduate and Declaration of Examination Forms*

-Students must submit an "Application to Graduate" form to the department office by second Monday of the semester of expected graduation.
-For non-thesis option, a Declaration of Examination form with the Chair of the Department's M.S.
-Comprehensive Examination Committee by the eleventh week of the semester prior to the semester in which the degree is sought.
-These forms, and instructions for their use, are available in the Department office.
-Both forms require approval by the student's academic advisor before submission to the Department.
-Failure to submit these forms on time will usually result in the student not being able to graduate in the semester desired.
+Students must submit an "Application to Graduate" by the second Monday of the semester of expected graduation through the Graduate School's Gradforms Application.
+For non-thesis option, a Declaration of Examination form by the eleventh week of the semester prior to the semester in which the degree is sought needs to be submitted.
+Visit CSE Portal: https://portal.cse.ohio-state.edu/cse-portal.
+For both applications, you will need to use your OSU login information to sign up.
+Both forms require approval by the student's academic advisor before being considered by the Department.
+Failure to submit these forms on time may result in the student not being able to graduate in the semester desired.